ghedo/pflask/README.md

 suited for production environments.

-Compared to [systemd-nspawn] [systemd], pflask doesn't require the use of systemd on the host system and provides additional features such as a more comprehensive handling of mounts and network interfaces inside the container.
+Compared to [systemd-nspawn] [systemd], pflask doesn't require the use of systemd on the host system and provides a better interface for manipulating mount points and network interfaces inside the container.

 [LXC]: http://linuxcontainers.org
 [systemd]: http://www.freedesktop.org/software/systemd/man/systemd-nspawn.html